-You'll need to connect your accounts of these services to your Google Home, in the Google Home app but you'll be prompted to do this when you set your Home device up.
+You'll need to connect your accounts for these services to your Google Home in the Google Home app but you'll be prompted to do this when you set your Home device up.
 Connect as many accounts as you have for the best experience.

 With support for these various services, you can ask: "OK Google, play that Shakira song from Zootopia."
 Without having to name the song, Google Home can figure it out and play it from your favourite app.
 Thanks to Google Assistant and its machine-learning capabilities, Google Home knows you and your preferences and learns over time.

 Google Home also works with a multitude of smart home companies.
 The list isn't quite as rich as Amazon's Alexa, but it is continuously growing and there are plenty of compatible services.
 Nest, SmartThings, Philips Hue, IFTTT, Ikea, TP-Link, Arlo, Hive and Netatmo are among the services compatible which means you'll be able to control these smart home devices and activate your IFTTT recipes using your Home device.

 Google Home also acts as a Chromecast Audio receiver.
 We know we sound repetitive, but again, you must set these up with the Google Home app.